 The Institute operates across all three Colleges of Cardiff University.
-Bringing together over 100 researchers, we work to find solutions to real problems, in the real world.
+Bringing together researchers, we work to find solutions to real sustainability problems.
 Working with stakeholders, including local community groups, public authorities and academic partners, we support methodological innovation for research into sustainable place making.

 Our current work